jolts/hymir/doc/README.md

 ## Installation

-Assuming you have Rails already installed, all what's left is MongoDB and some gems.
+Assuming you have Rails already installed, all that's left is MongoDB and some gems.

 You can download MongoDB [here](http://www.mongodb.org/display/DOCS/Downloads).
 As for the required gems, you can either run `rake gems:install` or install them manually: